neuronsimulator/nrn/docs/cmake_doc/options.rst

 ------------------------------
   Enable CoreNEURON support

-  If ON and no argument pointing to an external installation, CoreNEURON will be cloned as a submodule along with all its NMODL submodule dependencies.
+  If ON CoreNEURON will be built and any needed NMODL submodule dependencies cloned as external submodules.

 NRN_ENABLE_MOD_COMPATIBILITY:BOOL=OFF
 -------------------------------------